 We'll not only discuss, we'll enjoy time together in various other ways as well!
 From the start to the very end.

-Guided city tours, Friday, 15:00
+Guided city tours, Friday, 15:00 and 16:30

-We are offering two guided city tours on the labour and social movement history of Berlin.
-Both will start on Friday, 3 pm, but at different starting points.
-Both will be held in English.
+We are offering two guided city tours on the labour and social movement history of Berlin on Friday before the conference opens.